- Published: 09 March 2009 09 March 2009

 Most of David and Rachel’s children lived in slab huts on the property and eventually built houses over the years.
 Alma remembers that her father Sid loved fishing.

-Sid, who died in 1919 aged 46, married Selina Rose Hawkins, and they had 14 children - Norman, Evelyn, William, Grace, Sidney, Eric, Doris, Esme, Frank, Alma, Arthur, Gladys, Bert and Dudley.
+Sid, who died in 1919 aged 46, married Selina Rose Hawkins, and they had 15 children (but not all survived to adulthood) - Norman, Evelyn, William, Grace, Sidney, Eric, Doris, Esme, Jack Frank, Alma, Arthur, Gladys, Bert and Dudley.

-Dudley was the only surviving family member by 2009.
+The youngest, Dudley passed away in 2010.
 Sid and family moved away from Nunns' Paddock and built a house nearby on Brisbane Road, Dinmore.

 NOTE: I'm happy for anyone to reproduce this information.
 It is my own work and I would appreciate a credit thus - Original work of Warren Nunn, oznunns.com